Novel Decapsulation Techniques with the help of the JetEtch Pro

 This biased application process yields results that are unmatched in the industry.
 The JetEtch Pro decapsulation system can safely etch virtually any sample put into its etch chamber.
 This flexible system can be fine-tuned for the most complex package designs including samples with gold, aluminum, and copper wires.

 Used in conjunction with custom developed techniques, the JetEtch Pro system allows for incredible application versatility.
 Sage Analytical is able to decapsulate board mounted devices, ceramics, most types of bonded or flip-chip applications, and stacked die devices.
-Please don’t hesitate to contact one of our experienced staff for information on how we may be able to help you with your custom processes by looking in our ‘Contact’ section above.
+Please don’t hesitate to contact one of our experienced staff for information on how we may be able to help you with your custom processes by looking in our ‘Contact’ section.